Licensed. Bonded.

 The official Arizona Registrar of Contractors website.
 Free, public access, no login required.

-Search by company name
+Search by company name or license number

 Confirm license is Active